Tushar241203/DevOps_Lab_5/Project6/README.md

-For quick testing, I'm creating an Nginx app.

-Results:
-- this app was successfully stress tested (i.e. CPU load was successfully simulated and autoscaling was triggered)
-  - HPA scaled up replicas from 1 to 3 based on CPU usage hitting 115% (check screenshots)
-  - new pods moved through Pending -> ContainerCreating -> Running states
-  - the CPU usage dropped back down, and the replicas scaled back to 1 afterward (expected as load decreases)
-  - CPU-heavy while :; do x=$((x+1)); done loop inside the pod is a way to burn CPU cycles and create load

-Run kubectl top nodes to see current CPU usage on each pod.
+To quickly test autoscaling, an Nginx-based application was deployed and subjected to a simulated CPU load.
+The stress test was successful — the Horizontal Pod Autoscaler (HPA) detected high CPU usage, which spiked to around 115%, and automatically increased the number of pod replicas from 1 to 3.
+During this scale-up process, the new pods correctly moved through the states of Pending, ContainerCreating, and finally Running.
+After the artificial load was removed, CPU usage dropped, and the HPA scaled the replicas back down to 1 as expected.
+To generate the CPU load, a simple infinite loop (while :; do x=$((x+1)); done) was executed inside the pod, which effectively burned CPU cycles.
+For real-time monitoring, the kubectl top nodes command can be used to check CPU usage across the cluster.